 Students enrolled in the bachelor of science in sport management can pursue one of two tracks.
 These tracks are the internship or non-internship tracks.
 The former caters to students who want to work on the business side of sport management.
 The latter caters to students who want to work in administrative or managerial roles in the field.
 Both follow a 120-credit-hour format and require some of the following classes:

 - Sociology of Sport

 Students who choose the internship track at Texas A&M enjoy a variety of opportunities.
 These include access to the schools internship program.
 Students have enjoyed internships in college sports, youth sports, and minor league sports.

 Credit Hour Cost: $330

-Located in Lawrence, Kansas, a thriving city with a college-town feel, the University of Kansas is a public research institution that is well-known for its medical studies.
-Founded in 1865, the university has since grown to host two branch campuses as well as numerous other research centers and institutes.
+The University of Kansas is a public research institution well-known for its medical studies.
+The school is located in Lawrence.
+Founded in 1865, the university has since grown to host two branch campuses.
+It also boasts many research centers and institutes.

-Housed in the School of Education (which was recently listed as the 8th best program in the country), KU’s Sport Management degree offers expertise, flexibility, and variety.
-The degree program gives students the choice to use their summer breaks to take online courses in order to graduate earlier.
-However, for all students, the final class is a semester-long internship in sport management at a nearby organization.
+Housed in the School of Education, KU’s Sport Management degree offers expertise, flexibility, and variety.
+Learners can use their summer breaks to take online courses in order to graduate earlier.
+All students must complete an internship in sport management at a nearby organization.
 Some of the classes involved in this program include:

 - Applied Sport and Performance Psychology